emfeltham/emf-cv/main.typ

 = Research experience

 #work_entry("Graduate Researcher", "Yale Institute for Network Science and Human Nature Lab, New Haven, CT", start_date: "2016", end_date: "2023", tasks: (
-  [Designed and led large scale data collection and analysis efforts on individuals' perceptions of social network structure in 82 villages in rural Honduras], [Developed sampling method for cognitive social structures research design], [Conducted fieldwork in rural Honduras to support data collection and analysis effort for thesis project], [Developed generalized difference-in-differences methodology to estimate the impact of large-scale political gatherings on the spread of COVID-19 in the USA],
+  [Designed and led large scale data collection and analysis efforts on individuals' perceptions of social network structure with over 10K persons in 82 villages in rural Honduras], [Developed sampling method for cognitive social structures research design], [Conducted fieldwork in rural Honduras to support data collection and analysis effort for thesis project], [Developed generalized difference-in-differences methodology to estimate the impact of large-scale political gatherings on the spread of COVID-19 in the USA],